learninglab-dev/ll-first-reactLab/walkthrough.md

 If you check out the app, you'll see a grid of images.
 As of this writing, they feature four-legged friends, but hopefully by the time the semester starts, you'll see some familiar faces.
 Clicking on the images will toggle them to gifs and back again.

 Why is this a cool first React project?
 Well, for one thing, who doesn't want a people landing page with headshots and gifs??
-More seriously, as a tool React is most useful for pages that change frequently in response to user interactions or new data.
-React components are also modular and reusable, so you can write code once, but use your page element many times.
-We'll get into both of those benefits more as reactLab gets going, but as you can see, the image-gif grid checks both boxes: what the user sees changes as they interact with the page; and we have a component, the image-gif button, that we're reusing multiple times.
+More seriously, React is at its most helpful when used as a tool for pages that change frequently in response to user interactions or new data.
+React components are also modular and reusable, so you can write code once but use that element many times.
+We'll get into both of those benefits more as reactLab gets going, but as you can see, the image-gif grid checks both boxes: what the user sees will change as they interact with the page; and we have a component (the image-gif button) that we're reusing multiple times.

 ### How to Navigate
 Okay, let's get into the code!
 If you jump over to Atom (or your other text editor), you'll see the app's structure.
 At the top level, there are two folders: `public` and `src`.
 Your `node_modules` and `package.json` are there too, but we're not going to edit those.

 Start by opening up the `public` folder.
 The essential file in here is `index.html`.
 If you open it up, you'll see that it's pretty, well, uninteresting.
-The html file is essentially a stem.
-This is because React is going to generate our html for us.
-When you build a React app, you write javascript that describes the DOM, that is, what the page should look like, for every possible state of your app.
+The html file is essentially a stem, because React is going to generate our html for us.
+When you build a React app, you write javascript that describes the DOM (AKA what the page should look like) for every possible state of your app.
 React uses a tool called Webpack to package all your scripts together and send them to the browser in a bundle.
 When a user interacts with your app, React runs your code and renders the appropriate html.
-The client never needs fetch html from your server after the initial download.
+The client never needs to fetch html from your server after the initial download.

 Back to our file structure: Now open `src`.
-All the code we'll write needs to be in this folder.
+All the code we write needs to be in this folder.
 Otherwise, Webpack won't see it to package it into our app.
-This app looks a little funny because I've made two copies of it for you.
-In the folder `01_example` is the completed code; the code you're currently running.
-In the folder, `02_starter` is a template; this is where you'll write your code.
+This app looks a little funny because I've made two copies of it for you: in the folder `01_example` is the completed code (the code you're currently running on `localhost:3000`), and in the folder `02_starter` is a template (this is where you'll write your code).

 ### Index.js: The Entry Point
 Every react app has an entry point.
 It's typically in a file called `Index.js`, though you can name this file whatever you like.
 This file is the place where we connect React to the output API of our app.
 In this case, since we're making an app for the web, this is where React connects to the browser's DOM.